Aditibajpai000/OLA_Analysis-Dashboard/README.md

 # OLA_Analysis-Dashboard

+OLA is a leading ride-hailing and mobility platform offering transportation services through its app-based ecosystem.
+It connects passengers with drivers for various types of rides, including cabs, auto-rickshaws, and bikes, while also providing services such as rentals and outstation travel.
+Known for its real-time tracking, dynamic pricing, and focus on customer satisfaction, OLA leverages technology to enhance urban mobility and simplify commuting.

 <br>
 1. Built a comprehensive Power BI dashboard to analyze OLA's operational data, delivering real-time insights into key performance indicators (KPIs) such as ride completion rates, driver performance, revenue per trip, and customer satisfaction scores.
 <br>